 - ACL 4: Classification information is used for grouping two or three actions by matching striking features in order to form a concept of an activity.

-- ACL 5: Overt trial and error uses surface and spatial properties and their effects for solving a problem in the physical environment.
+- ACL 5: Inventive information uses surface and spatial properties and their effects for solving a problem in the physical environment.

 - ACL 6: Abstract information uses ideas and thinking in hypothetical scenarios.